arthurpaulino/speech-enhancement/README.md

 ## Main scripts

-* `parameters.py` contains the definitions for the data processing and the experiments. **This is the file to tweak**.
+* `parameters.py` contains the definitions for the data processing and the experiments. **This is the file to tweak for optimizations**.

-* `process_data.py` first creates the proper structure of directories for the experiments inside a `data/generated` folder:
+* `process_data.py` first creates the proper structure of directories for the experiments inside a `data/experiments` folder:

   ```
-  data/generated
+  data/experiments
   └── EXPERIMENT_NAME
       ├── abslt
       ├── abslt_eng